-Contractors who apply or bid for awards in excess of \$100,000 shall file the required certification.
-Each tier certifies to the tier above that it will not and has not used federal appropriated funds to pay any person or organization influencing or attempting to influence an officer employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any federal contract, grant or any other award covered by 31 USC 1352.
+Contractors who apply or bid for awards in excess of \$100,000 must provide the required certification.
+Each tier certifies to the tier above that it will not and has not used federal funds to pay any person or organization influencing, or attempting to influence, an officer/employee of any agency, a member of Congress, officer/employee of Congress or an employee of a member of Congress in connection with obtaining any federal contract, award or any other award covered by 31 USC 1352.
 Each tier should disclose any lobbying with non-federal funds that takes place in connection with obtaining any federal award.
 Such disclosures are forwarded from tier to tier up to the Recipient.
-An M-59 Byrd-Anti Lobbying Certification form must be completed by the Recipient and each contractor awarded a contract in excess of \$100,000.
+A SRDP-11 Byrd Anti-Lobbying Certification Form must be completed by the contractor and the SRDP Recipient.

-SC ILLEGAL IMMIGRATION REFORM ACT
+SC ILLEGAL IMMINGRATION REFORM ACT

 Effective July 1, 2009, South Carolina businesses that employ 100 or more workers must verify the legal status of new employees and remove from their payrolls any worker who is not legally in the United States and authorized to work.
-The requirements are a part of the South Carolina Illegal Immigration Reform Act that became effective on June 2, 2008.
+These requirements are a part of the South Carolina Illegal Immigration Reform Act that became effective on June 2, 2008.

-Beginning July 1, 2009, all businesses in South Carolina are imputed a South Carolina employment license which permits an employer to hire employees.
-The imputed employment license remains in effect as long as the business abides by the law.
-Employers who employ less than 100 workers have until July 1, 2010 to fully comply with the law.
-The South Carolina

-Department of Labor, Licensing and Regulation will investigate complaints and conduct audits of employers to assure compliance with the law.
+Beginning July 1, 2009, all businesses in South Carolina are issued a South Carolina employment license which permits an employer to hire employees.
+The employment license remains in effect as long as the business abides by the law.
+Employers who employ less than 100 workers had until July 1, 2010 to fully comply with the law.
+The South Carolina Department of Labor, Licensing and Regulation will investigate complaints and conduct audits of employers to assure compliance with the law.
+An SRDP-9 SC Illegal Immigration Reform Act Certification Form must be submitted along with each contract awarded.